moonylabs/moonylabs.github.io/docs/docs.md

 Each MNY token is issued in exchange for USDF, a dollar-pegged stablecoin issued by Flipcash Inc. This pairing provides familiar dollar‑based valuation and lowers the entry barrier for new participants.

 The Moony reserve contract holds all USDF deposits as onchain liquidity, enabling redemptions and anchoring supply in verifiable value.
-Token pricing is determined by a bonding curve, a deterministic function that increases cost as more tokens are minted, ensuring that issuance is transparent, demand-driven, and algorithmically defined.
+Token pricing is determined by a bonding curve, a deterministic function that increases cost as more tokens are unlocked, ensuring that issuance is transparent, demand-driven, and algorithmically defined.

 <div class="formula-card">
 <div class="formula-header">